Life’s a 'gasy

 We return to the lodge before sunset for dinner and agree it’s a perfect place to be.

-Keep going for more, check out Dan's Adventures in Madagascar Part II which chronicles Day 5 to 9 of his trip.
+For more about Madagascar, check out Dan's Adventures in Madagascar Part II which chronicles Day 5 to 9 of his trip or see Unspoilt Madagascar: Beautiful Beaches, Wildlife & Unique Cultures.